-We commissioned eight documentaries from award-winning film makers and 30 shorts from new and emerging talents.
+Eight documentaries from award-winning filmmakers and 34 shorts from new and emerging talents.
 The films are moving, subtle and thought-provoking stories, but they also tackle big issues and pose difficult questions.

 The films were shown around the world in November 2012 on more than 70 national broadcasters.
 The documentaries are now all free to view online and download.
 They’re currently available in Spanish and English – we’ll be adding other languages as we get them.

 You can watch all the films and look at the Facilitator’s/Educator’s Guide online now.
 You can download the films and the Facilitator’s Guide PDF.
 You can also contact us to order our full DVD Box Set, which includes a Facilitator’s Guide booklet.
 (There is a small charge for this.)

 - To produce narratives that inspire people to think and be part of the solution

 - To involve the best filmmakers in the creation of bold and provocative factual films